childsb/s3fs-container/README.md

 ./mount.sh bucket mountpoint
 ```

-example:
+Example:
 ```bash
 ./mount.sh snuffy /mnt/snuffy
 ```
-You'll see the docker container launch and remain running.
+The docker container launches and remains running.
 To stop you can ctrl+c.
-While the container is running the bucket is mounted at the given mount point.
-You can now access your s3 bucket as a local directory!
+While the container is running the bucket remains mounted.
+You can now access the s3 bucket as a local directory!